The genealogy of nearly critical branching processes in varying environment: Convergence of the BPVE

 \begin{proof} By Theorem~\ref{thm:yaglom_gromov_weak}, conditional on survival at time $sN$, the population size, rescaled by $\kappa_N$, converges to an exponential distribution with mean $\bar{\rho}_s$.
 By the branching property, each of these individuals has a probability $\PP(Z_{tN} > 0 \mid Z_{sN} = 1)$ of leaving some descendants at time $tN$.
 Using Theorem~\ref{thm:kolmogorov}, since by assumption \eqref{Cond_on_the_environment}, for $u > s$, $\E[Z_{uN} \mid Z_{sN} = 1] \to e^{X_u-X_s}$, we have

 These two facts readily imply that, conditional on survival at time $sN$, $Z_{sN,tN} \to K'$ in distribution with

-with $c$ the constant defined in \eqref{eq:geometricConstant}.
+where the constant $c$ is defined in \eqref{eq:geometricConstant}.
 By the branching property, the number of descendants of each of these $Z_{sN,tN}$ individuals is distributed as $Z_{tN}$ conditional on $\{Z_{sN} = 1, Z_{tN} > 0\}$.
-Thus, another application of Theorem~\ref{thm:yaglom_gromov_weak} shows that
+Thus, another application of Theorem~\ref{thm:yaglom_gromov_weak} shows that, for any continuous bounded $\phi$,

 The result is proved by noting that further conditioning on $\{Z_{tN} > 0\}$ only amounts to conditioning on $\{K' > 0\}$, which is a geometric random variable shifted by $1$, as claimed. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:yaglom}] We apply Proposition~\ref{prop:Gweak2GHP}.
 We only need to check that \eqref{eq:ballMass} holds for the sequence of random metric measure spaces $([T_{tN}, \tfrac{d_{tN}}{N}, \tfrac{\lambda_{tN}}{\kappa_N}])_N$.
 In the context of the BPVE, the balls of radius $t-s$, with $s < t$, correspond to the ancestral lineages at time $s$.
 That is, each ball corresponds to one of the $Z_{sN,tN}$ individuals at time $sN$ having descendants at $tN$.
 Moreover, the mass of a ball is the number of descendants of the corresponding ancestor, rescaled by $\kappa_N$.
 In the notation of Corollary~\ref{cor:convergence_survivors}, this corresponds to the random variables $(\tfrac{\abs{T_{tN}}(i)}{\kappa_N}, i \le Z_{sN,tN})$.
 By Corollary~\ref{cor:convergence_survivors}, the number of such balls converges to a geometric random variable, and the mass of the balls converge to i.i.d.\ exponential random variables.
 This readily shows that condition \eqref{eq:ballMass} is fulfilled, proving the result. \end{proof}